One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 Measuring Voice-to-Voice Latency

-The most straight-forward way to measure voice-to-voice latency is to record the conversation in the same space as the client as it accounts for the full end-to-end latency including hardware.
+The most straight-forward way to measure voice-to-voice latency is to record the conversation in the same space as the client.
+This will account for the full end-to-end latency, including hardware.

-For these tests, the client was in the San Francisco Bay Area and we set the bot and inference service regions to one of three options:
+For these tests, the client was in the Bay Area and we set the bot and inference service regions to one of three options:

-• a set of data centers in the Bay Area: *us-west-1, us-sanjose-1, westus*
+- a set of data centers in the Bay Area:

-• the default (None) which sets no preference - the container could be anywhere in Modal’s global container pool.
+None) which indicates no preference - the container could be anywhere in Modal’s global fleet.

-We also tested a configuration without Modal Tunnels, i.e. using standard Modal web endpoints, but pinning the bot and all services close to the input plane in us-east-1.
+We also tested a configuration without Modal Tunnels, i.e. using standard Modal web endpoints.
+In this case, we set the bot and services in us-east, close to the input plane.

 Pyannote For Speaker Diarization

-Once we have the recording of a conversation we still have to mark each waveform with the beginning and end of each speaker’s turns.
+Once we have the recording of a conversation we still have to identify the beginning and end of each speaker’s turns in the waveform.
 Doing this by hand is cumbersome and suffers from bias and irreducibility issues.

 To automate the process, we turned to Pyannote.
-We used their proprietary Precision-2 model - which they run on Modal - to diarize conversation recordings from which we can easily compute and aggregate voice-to-voice latency measurements.
+We used their proprietary Precision-2 model - which they deploy on Modal behind the scenes - to diarize conversation recordings.
 While not an open model, the results were worth it.
 And for this use case the free tier sufficed.

 Analyzing and Plotting the Results with a Modal Notebook

-We processed the audio recordings through Pyannote’s REST API, summarized the results, and generated plots in a Modal Notebook.
-You can fork the notebook from this link and try it yourself.
+We processed the audio recordings using Pyannote’s REST API, summarized the results, and generated plots in a Modal Notebook.
+You can fork the notebook and try it yourself.

 Our tests demonstrate that

-• if you don’t use Tunnels, it’s best to deploy your bot and services in regions near the input plane in us-east.
+- if you don’t use Modal Tunnels, it’s best to deploy your bot and services in regions near the input plane in

 Deploy Your Own Conversational Voice AI on Modal